-The Doctor of Nursing Practice (DNP) Program at The University of Texas at Tyler is unique among doctoral programs in Texas and throughout the entire United States.
-The reason: Nurses are able to study online in the communities where they live, undertaking collaborative scholarly projects while they prepare to become change agents who influence the future of healthcare.
-The DNP Program at UT Tyler offers a Clinical Practice Track and a Leadership Track to train expert nurse leaders to address complex health issues in a variety of settings.
+The Doctor of Nursing Practice (DNP) Program at The University of Texas at Tyler is unique among practice doctoral programs in Texas and throughout the entire United States.
+It is unique because nurses can study online in the communities where they live, undertaking collaborative scholarly projects while they prepare to become change agents who influence the future of healthcare.
+Live webinars with instructors and structured meeting times provide opportunities for learning, team building, and socialization.
+The DNP program at UT Tyler prepares expert nurse leaders to address complex health issues in a variety of settings.

 Graduates of the UT Tyler nursing DNP program are employed in a wide variety of roles as consultants, administrators, professors, practitioners, and policymakers.
-Our graduates, trained as expert “change agents,” can be found in many academic and healthcare organizations across the globe.
+Our graduates, educated as expert “change agents,” can be found in many academic and healthcare organizations across the country and around the globe.

-- Design and implement scholarly projects that contributes to the improvement of healthcare and foster implementation of evidence-based research.
+- Design and implement evidence-based practice/quality improvement projects that contribute to the improvement of healthcare and foster the translation and implementation of research into practice.

 - Understand how to incorporate research findings into the development of policies pertinent to nursing and health, both nationally and internationally.